o365hq/o365hq.com/content/blog/How to build an intelligent workplace with SharePoint Part 1.md

 *SharePoint experience in Teams (Snapshot from the SharePoint Virtual Conference)*

-Among great improvements on the backend is when you're editing every other file in OneDrive and SharePoint, only the changes you've made are automatically synced instead of uploading the whole file.
+Among great improvements on the back-end is when you're editing every other file in OneDrive and SharePoint, only the changes you've made are automatically synced instead of uploading the whole file.
 This saves on performance, network time, and certainly battery life.